Attila Meszlenyi

 Meszlényi Attila (born 2 May 1954 in Budapest) is an ecological writer, painter, animated film director, musician, and composer.
-His work as a painter and thinker is dominated by the theme of nature and our relation to it.
+His work as a painter and thinker is dominated by the theme of nature and our ambiguous relationship with it.

 Attila Meszlényi has lived in seclusion since 2006.
 He prefers not to exhibit his work, publishing only on the Internet.
 His more recent works in relation to the ecology topic are available in parts online.
-Meszlényi Attila states: “every piece of work is worthy of respect only if it creates more value than it destroys; the canvas coated in paint by itself is no more valuable than the flax and cotton it is made of.”

 Career

-Graduated in applied graphic arts from Képző- és Iparművészeti Szakközépiskola (Fine and Applied Arts School) in 1972.
+Meszlényi graduated in applied graphic arts from Képző- és Iparművészeti Szakközépiskola (Fine and Applied Arts School) in 1972.
 Against his parents’ and teachers’ wishes, he did not continue his education as he did not want to move away from everyday life.
 He also believed that self-education was worth more than institutional education.
-He spent the following years doing various, mostly physical jobs such as baker, stone sculptor, decorator, plumber etc. He continued his art activities in his free time beginning to turn towards films.
+He spent the following years with various, mostly physical occupations, including time as a baker, a stone sculptor, a decorator, and a plumber.
+He continued his art activities in his free time and began to turn towards films.

 Attila Meszlényi took part in a study called ‘A magyar film formanyelve és közleménye’ about film semiotics in cooperation with László Beke, Özséb Horányi, András Lányi and Róbert Vadas led by Péter Józsa.
-Spotted by Foky Ottó, he started directing animated films in Pannónia Filmstúdió from 1977 to ’79, mostly parts of the popular cartoon series ‘Frakk, a macskák réme’,.
+Spotted by Foky Ottó, he started directing animated films in Pannónia Filmstúdió from 1977 to ’79.
+He mostly worked on parts of the popular cartoon series ‘Frakk, a macskák réme’,.

-After the series ended, he started working as a freelance graphic designer.
-Made covers and illustrations for no less than two hundred books, drew many slide films, occasionally took commercial graphic design work orders as well.
+After the series ended, he began working as a freelance graphic designer.
+He made covers and illustrations for over two hundred books, drew many slide films, and occasionally took commercial graphic design work orders as well.
 Since 1980, he is member of Művészeti Alap (Artist Fund) and its successor organisation Magyar Alkotóművészek Országos Egyesülete (National Association of Hungarian Artists).

-In 1983, he founded an early music ensemble, Musica Profana, in which he played the Baroque flute and musette till 1993.
+In 1983, he founded an early music ensemble, Musica Profana, in which he played the Baroque flute and musette until 1993.

 Due to the instigation of Muray Róbert and Dr. Zoltán Attila, from 1987, he started painting wild birds and mammals of Europe and occasionally other continents, mixing naturalist depiction with various stylistic elements.

 In 1990, he founded (and has been leading ever since) the TARON TÁRSASÁG (called Gondolkodókör after 2001).
 Between 1998 and 2006, he was a regular participant of national exhibitions, fine art biennales.
-He keeps painting animals, animal and plant remains using watercolour or oil.
+He continues to paint animals and plants, alive and dead, using watercolour or oil.
 Since 1999, he has been member of the Magyar Vízfestők Társasága (Association of the Hungarian Watercolour Painters).
 He co-founded the Unikornis fine art group with Péchy Tamás in 2001.
 Its members: Csíkszentmihályi Róbert sculptor, Nagy Judit gobelin artist, Nemes István painter and graphic artist, Szemadám György fine artist, Péchy Tamás environmentalist and Sárosdy Judit art historian.

-In recent years, he has mainly been painting and publishing his art-, ecology-themed books, writings.
+In recent years, he has mainly been painting and publishing his writings on ecology and art.